-Daylight savings time is observed in 2012 but it neither starts nor ends in July, so the entire month is in daylight time.
+Daylight saving time is observed in 2015 but it neither starts nor ends in July, so the entire month is in daylight time.

-On July 30, the clearest day of the month, the sky is clear, mostly clear, or partly cloudy 57% of the time, and overcast or mostly cloudy 17% of the time.
+On July 16, a representative day, the sky is clear or mostly clear 74% of the time, partly cloudy 10% of the time, and mostly cloudy or overcast 16% of the time.